Picture Books for Kids 4-10 Years Old

 My Inspiration

-But, oh, to be a mother... a dream come true for me.
+But to become a mom... a dream come true for me.
 My daughter, Eleanor, was the little "Bunny" I had dreamed of having for years, and I call her "Bunny" because she was due at Eastertime.
-When she finally came along, I sang her short songs to bring a smile to her little face—often the words and tune were made up on a whim—and one in particular began with, "Bunny and Carrot are best friends..."
+When she was very young, I sang her short songs to bring a smile to her little face—often the words and tune were made up on a whim—and one in particular began with, "Bunny and Carrot are best friends..."

-As my daughter grew, I worried that we would forget the songs we sang, so I jotted down the words in my journal.
-It was at that time the idea came to me to turn each line of the Bunny and Carrot song into a book, and the friendship series was born.
+As my daughter grew, I worried that we would forget the songs I sang, so I jotted down the words in my journal.
+It was at that time that the idea to turn each line of the Bunny and Carrot song into a book, and the friendship series was born.

-I thank God for my daughter, for the inspiration to sing that little song to her back when, and for placing the desire to write these stories so that we might share them with others.
+I thank God for my daughter, for the inspiration to sing that little song to her way back when, and for placing the desire to write these stories on my heart so that I might share them with others.

 What the Bunny and Carrot Friendship Series Is Truly About